-Russia Investigations: Congressional Cliffhanger, Trump Jr. May Revisit The Hill
+Russia Investigations In Congressional Cliffhanger, Trump Jr. May Revisit The Hill

-This week in the Russia investigations: A progress report — sort of — from the Senate Intelligence Committee; Mueller's meets the author of the dossier; And Donald Trump Jr. may have a date on Capitol Hill.
+This week in the Russia investigations: A progress report — sort of — from the Senate Intelligence Committee; Robert Mueller meets the author of the dossier; and Donald Trump Jr. may have a date on Capitol Hill.

 Progress report: In progress

-The leaders of the Senate Intelligence Committee wish you to know that they are still on the case investigating whether any Americans colluded with Russian influence-mongers who targeted the presidential election last year.
+The leaders of the Senate Intelligence Committee wish you to know that they are still on the case investigating whether any Americans colluded with Russian influencemongers who targeted the presidential election last year.
 They do not, however, have any conclusions yet about that or other key questions.
-If their press conference on Wednesday was a report card, they would give themselves an "Incomplete."
+If their press conference on Wednesday was a report card, they would give themselves an "incomplete."

 Even so, Chairman Richard Burr, R-N.C., and Vice Chairman Mark Warner, D-Va., did clear up a few things: